AMP vs. PWA: Which is Better for SEO in 2025?

 Conclusion: Choosing the Right Path for Your SEO Strategy

 Can AMP and PWA truly coexist, or is it a battle for mobile supremacy?
-The answer lies in understanding their strengths and aligning them with your specific SEO goals.
+The answer lies in understanding their strengths and aligning them with your specific seo goals.

 AMP excels at delivering lightning-fast content, making it ideal for news articles and blog posts.
 Its simplicity, however, comes at the cost of limited customization.
 PWA, on the other hand, offers a richer, app-like experience with features like offline access and push notifications.
 Yet, PWA implementation demands more technical expertise.
 Ultimately, AMP prioritizes speed, while PWA emphasizes engagement.